Shōgun (1980 miniseries): Production

+Release

+Broadcast

+Shōgun was broadcast in the United States on NBC over five nights between September 15 and 19, 1980.
+A version of the miniseries edited into one-hour episodes has been broadcast in North America.

 Theatrical release

 In Japan, Shōgun was cut to a 159-minute version and released theatrically on November 9, 1980.
 Stuart Galbraith IV described this version of the film as "fatally cut to ribbons".
 It was later restored to its full length for a home video release in Japan.

 A heavily truncated 125-minute edit of the miniseries was released in 1980 to European theatrical film markets.
 This was also the first version of Shōgun to be released to the North American home video market (a release of the full miniseries did not occur until later).
 The theatrical version contains additional violence and nudity that had been removed from the NBC broadcast version.

-DVD release
+Home media

-The DVD release has no episode breaks and is divided over 4 discs, with bonus features on disc 5.
+The five-disc DVD release has no episode breaks and has bonus features on disc 5.